-As part of a small screening study for which we analyzed various meat products (including fresh pork sausage) from several grocery stores in Germany in May 2021, we isolated the ESBL-producing E. coli strain PBIO3502, which was first verified by MALDI-TOF MS and subsequently analyzed in detail by WGS.
-WGS revealed that PBIO3502 belonged to ST58 (serotype O65:H16) and thus phylogroup B1, which includes mostly commensal but also some ExPEC and InPEC strains [9].
-PBIO3502 carried plasmids with incompatibly group (Inc)FIA and IncI1, as well as Col plasmids.
+As part of a small screening study for which we analyzed various meat products (including fresh pork sausage) from several grocery stores in Germany in May 2021, we isolated the ESBL-producing E. coli strain PBIO3502, which was first verified by MALDITOF MS and subsequently analyzed in detail by WGS.
+WGS revealed that PBIO3502 belonged to ST58 (serotype O65:H16) and, thus, phylogroup B1, which includes mostly commensal but also some ExPEC and InPEC strains [9].
+PBIO3502 carried plasmids with the incompatibly groups (Inc)FIA and IncI1, as well as Col plasmids.
 Plasmid multilocus sequence typing [10] revealed that the IncI1 plasmid was ST3 (clonal complex 3).

-The presence of resistance genes was investigated using AMRFinderPlus [11] and revealed the presence of the ESBL gene blaCTX-M-1 (Ambler class A) and a BlaEC family class C $\beta$ -lactamase blaEC (98.67% identity to EC-15) in addition to genes conferring resistance to macrolides (mdf(A), mef(C), and mph(G)), streptomycin (aadA5), sulfonamides (sul2), and diaminopyrimidines (dfrA17).
+The presence of resistance genes was investigated using AMRFinderPlus [11] and revealed the presence of the ESBL gene $bla{CTX-M-1}$ (Ambler class A) and a BlaEC family class C β -lactamase bla{EC} (98.67% identity to EC-15) in addition to genes conferring resistance to macrolides (mdf(A), mef(C), and mph(G)), streptomycin (aadA5), sulfonamides (sul2), and diaminopyrimidines (dfrA17).
 Our phenotypic analysis of antibiotic resistance was mostly consistent with the genotype (Table 1) and showed that PBIO3502 had an MDR phenotype [1].
-Also, we noticed the presence of heavy metal resistance-associated genes (terWZABCDE) that enable resistance to tellurite.
-Usually, E. coli strains exhibit minimum inhibitory concentrations of tellurite of 1 μg mL-1 [12], but PBIO3502 showed a 64-fold increased tolerance.
+Additionally, we noticed the presence of heavy metal resistance-associated genes (terWZABCDE) that enable resistance to tellurite.
+Usually, E. coli strains exhibit minimum inhibitory concentrations of tellurite of 1 μ g mL $^{-1}$ [12], but PBIO3502 showed a 64-fold increased tolerance.